leoauri/practice-tools/README.md

 ### 2d6 Scales
 Generate random musical scales using a 2d6 dice algorithm.
 Each scale is created by rolling two dice and taking the minimum value to determine interval steps.
 Scales are automatically generated every 2 minutes and displayed in musical notation.

+### Strategy Cards
+Draw random creative strategy cards.
+Cards can be added to the database for future draws.

 ## Tech Stack

 - **Frontend**: Vanilla JavaScript (ES Modules), HTML5, CSS3